Scientific Name

 How to Grow and Care

-The Wild Grape fares best in loamy or sandy soil where drainage is optimal.
-Adding plenty of river sand and general compost will greatly improve drainage in heavy clay soils.
+The Wild Grape fares best in loamy or sandy soil with optimal drainage.
+Plenty of river sand and general compost will greatly improve drainage in heavy clay soils.
 Soil quality can also be improved dramatically by lightly working some bone meal into the soil.
 Although smelly, the effect on soils is quite remarkable.
 As a rule of thumb, use only organic products, such as those based on seaweed extract, especially if plants are fed regularly.
 Organic products won't burn or damage plants.

 See more at How to Grow and Care for Wild Grape (Cyphostemma juttae).